sublimelsp/LSP/README.md

 # Other language servers

-Rust language server
+## Rust language server

-Scala (dotty) language server
+## Scala (dotty) language server

+This is developed against VS Code, so ignore instructions related to code itself

+Get the project compiling with dotty first (see https://github.com/lampepfl/dotty-example-project#using-dotty-in-an-existing-project)

+At this point LSP should complain in the logs `java.util.concurrent.CompletionException: java.io.FileNotFoundException: /Users/tomv/Projects/tomv564/dottytest/finagle/doc/src/sphinx/code/quickstart/.dotty-ide.json`

+Then run `sbt configureIDE` to create the .dotty-ide.json file Then the LSP plugin should launch via coursier

-Microsoft's CPP service (not sure what dialect of LSP it speaks)
+## Microsoft's CPP service (not sure what dialect of LSP it speaks)

+Not sure what language it speaks, but it doesn't respond to LSP requests :(

+## clangd

+Have not tried this yet

 # Developing